How Educational Technology is Changing the Learning Experience

 Listen to our CDO Stephen Laster and host Christian Terwiesch discuss how technology is changing the delivery model and expectations for education at all levels in this inaugural episode of the Work of Tomorrow podcast created by the Wharton School of Business at the University of Pennsylvania.

-At McGraw-Hill Education, we combine cutting edge work in analytics and data science with proven research about how the mind works and how students learn best.
+At McGraw-Hill, we combine cutting edge work in analytics and data science with proven research about how the mind works and how students learn best.
 We apply four dimensions of learning science to make it possible, guided by our mission to accelerate learning for students of all types around the world.